BrightspaceUI/actions/incremental-release/README.md

 * `DRY_RUN` (default: `false`): Simulates a release but does not actually do one
 * `GITHUB_TOKEN`: Token to use to update version in 'package.json' and create the tag

+Outputs:
+* `VERSION`: will contain the new version number if a release occurred, empty otherwise

 Notes:
 * If you have additional release validation steps (e.g. build step, validation tests), run them after the "Setup Node" step and before the "Incremental Release" step.
 * In the checkout step, you must set the `persist-credentials` option to `false`.
 This opts out of the default `GITHUB_TOKEN` which is not an admin and cannot bypass branch protection rules.